jeertmans/manim-slides/README.md

 ## Comparison with Similar Tools

-There exists are variety of tools that allows to create slides presentations containing Manim animations.
+There exists a variety of tools that allows to create slides presentations containing Manim animations.

 Below is a comparison of the most used ones with Manim Slides: